rickstaa/LAC-TF2-TORCH-translation/LAC_CLEANED_TORCH_GPU/README.md

 This folder contains the cleaned up version of the LAC script.
 It uses `pytorch>=1.6.0`.

-## Performance

-Here in eager mode the re-parameterization trick is not working as the gradient of the log_pi layer can not be computed.

 ## Use instructions

 ### Conda environment